-Under section 91L of the Crimes Act 1900, it is an offence to film another person’s private parts to obtain sexual arousal or gratification, in circumstances where the reasonable person would expect the person’s private parts could not be filmed.
+Under section 91L of the Crimes Act 1900, filming another person’s private parts to obtain sexual arousal or gratification, in circumstances where the reasonable person would expect the person’s private parts could not be filmed, is an offence.
 Without consent of person being filmed for that purpose and knowing that the person being filmed does not consent would give rise to an expectation that the person cannot be filmed.

 Why Streeton Lawyers?